Autumn in the Brainerd Lakes

 Northland Arboretum (near the southern trailhead of the Paul Bunyan State Trail) is a mile east of 371 in Baxter.
 Turn east onto Excelsior Road (at Mills Fleet Farm) and go almost a mile to Conservation Drive.

-Bicycling: The Crosby trailhead of the Cuyuna Lakes State Trail, now five miles between Crosby and Riverton, is on the north edge of town at Croft Mine Historical Park.
+Bicycling: The Crosby trailhead of the Cuyuna Lakes State Trail is on the north edge of town at Croft Mine Historical Park.

 The Paul Bunyan State Trail is 123 miles between the Brainerd area and Bemidji.
 The 15 miles between Northland Arboretum in Baxter and Nisswa are among the prettiest and most serene.